Shilpa-Kancharla/machine-learning-tutorials/data_scraping/README.md

 - Deliverables: Python program & CSV file containing dish name and associated keywords obtained using NLP.

-Step 1: Install HTML parser: ` $ pip install BeautifulSoup`
+**Step 1**: Install HTML parser: ` $ pip install BeautifulSoup`

+While we are on this step, import the "urllib" and "urllib2" packages in addition to the parser package at the header of our Python script.
+We will need the other packages for our HTTPS request.

+`from BeautifulSoup import BeautifulSoup import urllib,urllib2`